5.B.i.f. Conterminous United States and Vicinity

 Data coverage for the conterminous United States and some neighboring areas was available from AMS/DMA/NIMA sources, with several lineages:

-One 30" version was contributed directly from NIMA to NGDC for GLOBE.
+One 30" version was contributed directly from NIMA to NGDC (now NCEI) for GLOBE.
 This version (DTED Level 0) includes spot, minimum, mean, and maximum 3" values for each 30" grid cell.
 However, independent peer review led to the discovery

 that the "mean" values were frequently lower than the "minimum" values, and that the spot values appeared to be the most accurate representative elevation values.
 These data are the newest and sometimes contain revisions to